klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 A practice can be considered a Best Practice when a few key criteria are fully met:

 1. **Well proven results**
-    It has consistenly led to positive results across project and applications, and it is supported by tangible data, studies or even research which demonstrate its effectiveness.
+    It has consistently led to positive results across project and applications, and it is supported by tangible data, studies or even research which demonstrate its effectiveness.
 2. **High adoption rate**
     It is broadly adopted across the industry or academia, becoming part of core standards, ie: Agile, DevOps etc.
 3. **High efficiency**
-    It helps achieve goals more efficiently by optimizing the use of resouces, ie: time, people, money etc
+    It helps achieve goals more efficiently by optimizing the use of resources, ie: time, people, money etc
 4. **High scalability**
     It is easily scalable, so that it can be successfully applied to small or large contexts.
 5. **High quality**